 Global demand is estimated to be around 6 billion cubic feet (Bcf) per annum with the compound annual global growth rate (CAGR) at some 3%.
 The current global market for bulk liquid helium is thought to be worth over USD2.7 billion, with the unit price (USD per thousand cubic feet) rising by over 135% in the past two years.
-The requirement for helium is currently increasing, mainly in the medical, technology and aerospace sectors – for MRI scanners, particularly in the developing world, superconductors and for pressure purging (Space X and NASA)
+The requirement for helium is currently increasing, mainly in the medical, technology and aerospace sectors – for MRI scanners, particularly in the developing world, as well as superconductors and for pressure purging (Space X and NASA).

 Source: Macro View by Edison Investment Research (Feb 2019)

 Helium is a vital resource, essential in modern technologies with major critical and irreplaceable use throughout the science, medicine and manufacturing industries.
 There is growing demand for helium in various high-tech applications such as cryogenics, welding and pressure & purging, in addition to more recent developments which include hybrid air vehicles, helium-filled hard drives, and Space Exploration.

 Its unique properties make it an essential component in cryogenic, heat transfer, shielding, leak detection, analytical and lifting applications.
 There is no substitute for helium in applications where temperatures below -261.1°C (-429°F) are required.
 It is therefore the most important element in studying super-cold conditions in low-temperature physics studies.
 Helium is a critical component in the manufacturing process, specifically ones which serve unique high-tech applications in MRIs and semiconductor chip manufacturing.

 Major factors driving the market are the increasing consumption of helium in the electronics and semiconductor industry as well as the growing usage in the healthcare industry.
 Space is another key growth area, as well as quantum computing.